-Jay Singh-Sohal, director of the Turbanology project, was born in 1983, the year that the turban rights case was settled.
+Jay Singh-Sohal, director of the Turbanology project, was born in 1983, the year the turban rights case was resolved.
 He says the legal victory “allowed Sikhs to grow up without any kind of fear or pressure on them to conform by cutting their hair or try to fit in.”

 Sikhs in America

 For Sikhs in the United States, the situation is different, says Singh-Sohal.
-Sikhs have been the target of violence not just recently in Wisconsin but ever since 9/11.
+Sikhs have been the target of violence not just recently in Wisconsin but really since 9/11.

-“There have been people killed because of their turbans,” says Singh-Sohal.
-“Sikhs who’ve been perceived to be Muslims— people who don’t necessarily understand what the turban represents and they’ve attacked these Sikhs and more often than not they’ve been elderly Sikhs as well.”
+“There have been people killed because of their turbans,” Singh-Sohal said.
+“Sikhs who’ve been perceived to be Muslims — people who don’t necessarily understand what the turban represents and they’ve attacked these Sikhs and more often than not they’ve been elderly Sikhs as well.”